Bananattack/gbc_rpg/readme.md

 ------------------
 * Python 2.7
 * PIL
-* RGBDS (Windows version included), don't know if [this assembler](https://github.com/bentley/rgbds) can build it yet, for other platforms.
-Worth trying.
+* RGBDS (Windows version included).
+For other platforms [this assembler](https://github.com/bentley/rgbds) might be able to build it.

 How to Build
 ------------